Pocket Door Plywood Clips – Hang Heavy Stuff

-LE Johnson, a US company that makes superb pocket door hardware, came up with a solution to this problem using simplistic U-shaped thin-metal hardware.
-These thin brackets slide onto the edge of pieces of 3/4-inch plywood that’s cut to fit the space between the thin studs that create the pockets.
+Johnson Hardware, a US company that makes superb pocket door hardware, developed pocket door plywood clips.
+The clips are U-shaped thin-metal hardware that slides onto the pocket-door studs and the plywood slides into the other side of the clips.
+These thin brackets slide onto the edge of pieces of 5/8-inch plywood that’s cut to fit the space between the thin studs that create the pockets.

 It takes just seconds to attach the brackets to the edges of the plywood.
 You attach four of these brackets on each edge of the plywood.
 The brackets then slide onto the metal wrapped studs so the plywood stays in place.